-To see how you can validate that token on the backend, see: https://github.com/xlwings/xlwings-server-auth-google xlwings Server turns the Python dependency into a web app that runs on the server (in the form of a serverless function, a fully managed container, etc.).
+To see how you can validate that token on the backend, see: https://github.com/xlwings/xlwings-server-auth-google xlwings Server is a self-hosted and privacy-compliant solution that turns the Python dependency into a web app running on your own server (in the form of a serverless function, a fully managed container, etc.).
+Unlike Microsoft's Python in Excel solution, xlwings Server is not restricted to Office 365 but also works with the permanent versions of Office such as Office 2016 and Office 2021.
 It can be used from various clients: